GitauHarrison/interactive-tables-with-gridjs/README.md

 ## Server-side Table

 To solve the slight lag issue experienced in all the previous three tables, the server-side example shifts the loading of data to the server's side.
 Data will be displayed based on request.
-For example, if data on page 5 is needed, only page 5 data will be displayed.
-The loading of data dependant on the request.
+For example, if data on page 5 is needed, only page 5 data will be loaded and susbsequently displayed.
+The loading of data is dependant on the request.

 ## Editable Table